 Stille was ranked among the top three players in Nebraska, and was listed as the No. 33 strongside defensive end in the country by 247 Sports.
 Stille only visited Nebraska but had offers from Army, Iowa, Iowa State, Ohio, Vanderbilt and Wyoming.

 Stille was born on Nov.
 12, 1997, and is the son of Kevin and Karen Stille.
 He is majoring in nutrition and health sciences, and has been named to the Nebraska Scholar-Athlete Honor Roll each of his first two semesters and is majoring in nutrition, exercise and health science.
-He was a member of the Brook Berringer and Tom Osborne Citizenship Teams in 2017.
+He was a member of the Brook Berringer and Tom Osborne Citizenship Teams in 2017 and 2018.
 Stille has volunteered his time with Husker Heroes, TeamMates, Uplifting Athletes, Souper Bowl of Caring and hospital outreach visits.